 Medicaid expansion in North Dakota

-North Dakota opted to expand Medicaid using federal funding, and about 35,000 residents were newly-eligible for expanded coverage starting starting in 2014.
-The state has created a helpful brochure to answer questions and provide information about Medicaid expansion.
-If you have other questions, you can contact the Department of Human Services at 855-794-7308.
+North Dakota opted to expand Medicaid using federal funding, and estimated that about 35,000 residents were newly eligible for expanded coverage starting in 2014.

-Medicaid expansion was passed by the North Dakota Legislature and signed into law by Republican Governor Jack Dalrymple in April 2013.
-Dalrymple is generally opposed to the ACA, but he was the fourth Republican Governor to throw support behind the expansion of Medicaid in early 2013.
+Medicaid expansion was passed by the North Dakota Legislature and signed into law by former Governor Jack Dalrymple in April 2013.
+Dalrymple was generally opposed to the Affordable Care Act (ACA), but he was the fourth Republican Governor to throw support behind the expansion of Medicaid in early 2013.
 Enrollment began in October 2013, with coverage effective January 2014.

 Costs higher than expected

 As has been the case in many states, the cost of expanding Medicaid has been higher than expected in North Dakota.
 Sanford reported that the cost of claims among the Medicaid expansion group in 2014 averaged $1,215 per member, per month – far higher than the $352 average for their commercially-insured members.